oddsdk/odd-app-template/README.md

     If you're not building an image gallery, you don't need the gallery demo code, except perhaps to learn from.
 To get rid of it, delete:

     - `/src/routes/gallery`
-    - the `initializeFilesystem` function in `/src/lib/auth/account.ts` creates directories used by WNFS.
-Change those to what you need for your app or delete them if you're not using WNFS.

 👏 You're ready to start adding custom functionality! 🚀